FACULTY OF SOCIAL SCIENCES

 • Machine learning methods

-Note: Where randomised experiments form the empirical data for a project, multivariate analyses may not be so necessary, although covariate adjustment and other exploratory analyses could be employed to demonstrate ability to carry out and interpret multivariate techniques.
+Where randomised experiments form the empirical data for a project, multivariate analyses may not be so necessary, although covariate adjustment and other exploratory analyses could be employed to demonstrate ability to carry out and interpret multivariate techniques.

-Paid work internships for Q-Step students
+Exclusive paid work internship opportunities for Q-Step students

 As part of your degree, we offer you the opportunity to apply for a limited number of paid internships.
 Internships can last up to 8 weeks in an external organisation.
 They will enable you to utilise quantitative skills and methods in a real-world working environment.